-Group Subject Level Extras Mathematics SL or HL Chem HL DMAT HIS LINE Medicine Bio/Physics HL BMAT - UK admission English (A or B) SL Mathematics SL or HL Die teeleneleen Chem HL a Cairman and III Bio-technology Bio/Physics HL 2 Sciences at HL English (A or B) SL Chem HL Ontonochus Bio HL 3 Sciences at HL for some universities/ Optometry Mathematics SL or HL countries.
-English (A or B) SL Chem SL or HL UK universities require 2 sciences at HL.
-Other Dentistry Bio SL or HL universities require HL in 1 science and SL in 2nd English (A or B) SL science.
-Physics HL Enginooring Mathematics HL Mathematics at SL is acceptable for some Engineering Chem HL courses - make sure you do your research.
-English (A or B) SL English (A or B) HL or SL Lill and Classification and a second and the second Psychology Mathematics HL or SL HL or SL will depend on the course and the university, do your research.
-Any Science HL or SL driversity, do your research.
-English (A or B) SL Most creative courses such as fashion design, Creative Careers Music HL music and drama will expect to see a portfolio Visual Arts HL of actual work that you have produced.
+Group Subject Level Extras

+Mathematics SL or HL

+NA 1 Chem HL

+Medicine Bio/Physics HL BMAT - UK admission

+English (A or B) SL

+Mathematics SL or HL

+Chem HL

+Bio-technology Bio/Physics HL 2 Sciences at HL

+English (A or B) SL

+Chem HL

+Ontonotra Bio HL 3 Sciences at HL for some universities/

+Optometry Mathematics SL or HL countries.

+English (A or B) SL

+Chem SL or HL UK universities require 2 sciences at HL.
+Other

+Dentistry Bio SL or HL universities require HL in 1 science and SL in 2nd

+English (A or B) SL science.

+Physics HL

+Engineering Mathematics HL Mathematics at SL is acceptable for some

+Engineering Chem HL courses - make sure you do your research.

+English (A or B) SL

+English (A or B) HL or SL

+Psychology Mathematics HL or SL HL or SL will depend on the course and the university, do your research.

+Any Science HL or SL

+English (A or B) SL Most creative courses such as fashion design,

+Creative Careers Music HL music and drama will expect to see a portfolio

+Visual Arts HL of actual work that you have produced.

 Marketing Mathematics SL Entry requirements have a lot of variation so do your research.
+Some degrees re more creative,

+in an itering English (A or B) SL others are more mathematics based.

+Mathematics SL or HL

+Veteriner Ceienee Chem HL

-Some degrees re more creative, English (A or B) SL others are more mathematics based.
-Mathematics SL or HL Votorinary Science Chem HL Vary compatitive so rest of CV will be looked at Veterinary Science Bio/Physics SL Very competitive so rest of CV will be looked at.
-English (A or B) HL Law History HL LNAT for UK admission.
-Work experience in Lavv English A HL some form of admin/law capacity can help.
+Veterinary Science Bio/Physics SL Very competitive so rest of CV will be looked at.

+English (A or B) HL

+Levi History HL LNAT for UK admission.
+Work experience in

+Law English A HL some form of admin/law capacity can help.

 Finance/Business Mathematics SL Entry requirements for each course can be very specific.

 Management English SL Do not narrow down your subjects here.